19 Things Nobody Tells You Before Visiting Chefchaouen

 4. Get there at sunrise or don't bother with photography.

 Between 7 and 9 AM, the medina is yours.
-The light is warm, the shadows are long, and the tour buses haven't arrived.
-By 10 AM, every photogenic corner has three people posing for Instagram.
-I'm not exaggerating — I counted.
+The light runs warm, the shadows stretch long, and the tour buses haven't arrived.
+By 10 AM, every photogenic corner has three people posing for Instagram — count them yourself and you'll believe it.

 5. Your suitcase will not survive the medina stairs.

-No vehicles can enter the narrow alleys.
-You'll carry everything from the nearest gate (Bab el-Ain or Bab el-Onsar).
+No vehicles enter the narrow alleys.
+Everything gets carried from the nearest gate (Bab el-Ain or Bab el-Onsar).
 Some riads involve three flights of stairs and passages so tight you'll be scraping walls.
 Pack a backpack.
 Seriously.

-6. The blue paint is actually a thing residents maintain.
+6. The blue paint is a living tradition residents maintain.

-It's not for tourists (though tourists are the reason it continues).
-The tradition possibly dates to the 1930s when Jewish refugees began painting walls blue.
+It isn't for tourists (though tourists are the reason it continues).
+The custom possibly dates to the 1930s, when Jewish refugees began painting walls blue.
 Today, residents repaint regularly.
-If you visit in spring, you'll see ladders and fresh paint everywhere.
+Arrive in spring and you'll find ladders and fresh coats everywhere.

 7. Download Google Maps offline before arriving.